mvdan/gofumpt/README.md

 	gofumpt -l -w .

 Some of the Go source files in this repository belong to the Go project.
-The added formatting rules are in the `format` package.
+The [added formatting rules](#Added-rules) are implemented in the `format` package.

-Beyond the [added rules below](#Added-rules), the tool differs from gofmt in the following ways:

-* Vendor directories are skipped unless given as explicit arguments
+Note that vendor directories are skipped unless given as explicit arguments.
-* The added rules are not applied to generated Go files
+Similarly, the added rules do not apply to generated Go files unless they are given as explicit arguments.

-* The `-r` rewrite feature is removed in favor of `gofmt -r`
+Finally, note that the `-r` rewrite flag is removed in favor of `gofmt -r`, and the `-s` flag is hidden as it is always enabled.

 ### Added rules